 In 2003, Mr. Brandenburg commissioned a silversmith in England to create full-size replicas of the four major championships plus the Ryder Cup Trophy.
 In 201o, he acquired the U.S. Amateur trophy to compliment the others.
 This museum may be the only place where you can view all six trophies in the same area.
 Read more here.

 There is a large collection of pieces from both the Augusta National Golf Club and The Masters.
-As well as President Eisenhower's jacket, there are letters from Ike to the club, a full display of many artifacts, such as pictures, trophies, watches, etc. Hanging in the museum is a clock, which is one of only two produced for the very first Augusta National Invitational.
+Items such as letters from Ike to the club, a full display of many artifacts, pictures, trophies, watches, etc. Hanging in the museum is a clock, which is one of only two produced for the very first Augusta National Invitational.
 Incorporated into this collection is a special Bobby Jones area containing pictures, original letters to and from Mr. Jones.
 Much on display tells the story of how Jones and Mr. Clifford Roberts built Augusta and started the Augusta National Invitational in 1934.
 Read more here.

 Golf’s Great Players